bicomong/task-manager-mongo/README.txt

 2. Install dependencies
 pip install -r requirements.txt

-3. Make sure mongodb is running
-By default, this app connects to: mongodb://localhost:27017
+3. Make sure mongodb is running in a separate terminal By default, this app connects to: mongodb://localhost:27017